folbricht/desync/README.md

 - `pull`         - serve chunks using the casync protocol over stdin/stdout.
 Set `CASYNC_REMOTE_PATH=desync` on the client to use it.
 - `tar`          - pack a catar file, optionally chunk the catar and create an index file.
 - `untar`        - unpack a catar file or an index referencing a catar.
 Device entries in tar files are unsuppored and `--no-same-owner` and `--no-same-permissions` options are ignored on Windows.
-- `prune`        - remove unreferenced chunks from a local or S3 store.
+- `prune`        - remove unreferenced chunks from a local, S3 or GC store.
 Use with caution, can lead to data loss.
 - `verify-index` - verify that an index file matches a given blob
 - `chunk-server` - start a HTTP(S) chunk server/store
 - `index-server` - start a HTTP(S) index server/store